antndlcrx/Intro-to-LLMs-DPIR/README.md

 ## 🏛️ LLM Fundamentals

 This is a key session in which you will learn what language models are, how they are build, and how they generate text sequences.
-When you are intexracting with, say, a chat-bot, there are multiple fascinating concepts and ideas at play (what is a meaning of a word? what is a meaning of a sentence? how do we encode them?), as well as smart and elegant (and at times redundant) algorithms (tokenization, attention, backpropagation, etc.) that put these concepts to life.
+When you are interacting with, say, a chat-bot, there are multiple fascinating concepts and ideas at play (what is a meaning of a word? what is a meaning of a sentence? how do we encode them?), as well as smart and elegant (and at times redundant) algorithms (tokenization, attention, backpropagation, etc.) that put these concepts to life.

 Their particular implementations determine how well a model perfoms, both as a general model of language and as a tool for solving your task.
 For instance, choosing appropriate way to tokenize text can make or break model's ability to write code.
 Therefore, having a good understanding of each of the building blocks of an LLM is of great importance.